yamatt/blog/content/blog/safety-and-security.md

 Now how do you replace the battery?
 How do you open the smoke alarm?

-There is some obscure instruction on the front about opening from the side.
-It can't pull directly out or it would slide open.
-Does it open upwards?
-Or downwards?
-Either way it looks like you need a screwdriver to open it.
+There is some obscure instruction about pushing a screwdriver in to a hole on the side.
+Looks like you'll need to find a screwdriver then.
 Why do you need to find a screwdriver at 3.30am?
-Fortunately you have one.
+Fortunately you know where one is.

-You cannot work out how to get the old battery out.
+You follow the instructions.
+The smoke alarm is slightly too close to the wall and the screwdriver almost doesn't fit.
+You still cannot work out how to get the old battery out.
 Your arms are so tired from holding them above my head for so long.

 Now you lose it.
 You pull on the case.
 Maybe there is a way in.
 After easing it a bit, it comes away.